mesnikof/LCS/README.md

 -Google Login Button

 **Admin Activity Page**
-    All fields and buttons
+-All fields and buttons
-    (Note: Not all database fields are currently in use)
+-(Note: Not all database fields are currently in use)

 **Main (User) Activity Page**
-    Logout Button
+-Logout Button
-    About-Us Button
+-About-Us Button
-    Find-Us/Map Button
+-Find-Us/Map Button
-    Contact-Us Button
+-Contact-Us Button
-    Social Media/rate-Us Button
+-Social Media/rate-Us Button
-    Items Scrolling Selector Field
+-Items Scrolling Selector Field
-    (Note: Selection and ordering is not currently supported)
+-(Note: Selection and ordering is not currently supported)

 **Map Activity Fragment**
-    All features and buttons
+-All features and buttons

 **About-Us Pop-Up Fragment**
-    Email-Us Button
+-Email-Us Button
-    Call-Us Button
+-Call-Us Button
-    Return Button
+-Return Button

 **Contact-Us Pop-Up Fragment**
-    Email-Us connectivity (Icon, Label, and Address all spawn the email tool) Call-Us connectivity (Icon, Label, and Number all spawn the dialer tool)
+-Email-Us connectivity (Icon, Label, and Address all spawn the email tool) -Call-Us connectivity (Icon, Label, and Number all spawn the dialer tool)